 In addition, after the 8th semester in school attendance, students can only issue a certificate that proves that they are expected to graduate in the remaining one semester by certification form-issuing machines.
-If you plan to graduate in the
+If you plan to graduate in the remaining one year (two semester) due to study abroad, etc., the university will issue a certificate of expected graduation only if you meet the criteria of the 7th semester in school attendance, so please apply to the Academic Affairs Office.

-3.21.
+3.22.
 Degree